betajippity/betajippity.github.io/_posts/2018-10-25-bidirectional-mipmap.md

 * For secondary rays, we would need to trace secondary bounces not just for a given pixel's ray, but also its neighboring rays.
 Doing so would be necessary since, depending on the bsdf at a given surface, the distance between the main ray and its neighbor rays can change arbitrarily.
 Tracing this many additional rays quickly becomes prohibitively expensive; for example, if we are considering four neighbors per pixel, we are now tracing five times as many rays as before.
 * We would also have to continue to guarantee that neighbor secondary rays continue hitting the same surface as the main secondary ray, which will become arbitrarily difficult as bxdf lobes widen or narrow.

-A better solution to these problems is to use _ray differentials_ [(Igehy 1999)](https://graphics.stanford.edu/papers/trd/), which is more or less just a ray along with the partial derivative of the ray with respect to screen space.
+A better solution to these problems is to use _ray differentials_ [[Igehy 1999]](https://graphics.stanford.edu/papers/trd/), which is more or less just a ray along with the partial derivative of the ray with respect to screen space.
-Thinking of a ray differential as essentially similar to a ray with a width or a cone, similar to beam tracing [(Heckbert and Hanrahan 1984)](https://dl.acm.org/citation.cfm?id=808588), pencil tracing [(Shinya et al. 1987)](https://dl.acm.org/citation.cfm?id=37408), or cone tracing [(Amanatides 1984)](https://dl.acm.org/citation.cfm?id=808589), is not entirely incorrect, but ray differentials are a bit more nuanced than any of the above.
+Thinking of a ray differential as essentially similar to a ray with a width or a cone, similar to beam tracing [[Heckbert and Hanrahan 1984]](https://dl.acm.org/citation.cfm?id=808588), pencil tracing [[Shinya et al. 1987]](https://dl.acm.org/citation.cfm?id=37408), or cone tracing [[Amanatides 1984]](https://dl.acm.org/citation.cfm?id=808589), is not entirely incorrect, but ray differentials are a bit more nuanced than any of the above.
 With ray differentials, instead of tracing a bunch of independent neighbor rays with each camera ray, the idea is to reconstruct dudx/dvdy and dudy/dvdy at each hit point using simulated offset rays that are reconstructed using the ray's partial derivative.
 Ray differentials are generated alongside camera rays; when a ray is traced from the camera, offset rays are generated for a single neighboring pixel vertically and a single neighboring pixel horizontally in the image plane.
 Instead of tracing these offset rays independently, however, we always assume they are at some angular width from main ray.